einBuegelbrett/Explainable-AI/README.md

-# Explainable-AI - Post-Hoc Analyse
+# Explainable-AI - Post-Hoc Analysis

 ## Task description
-Creation of a CNN for brain tumour detection and application of Layer-wise Relevance Propagation (LRP) to analyse the relevance of each node for network decision making to find out which patterns helped in detection.
+Creation of a CNN for brain tumor detection and application of Layer-wise Relevance Propagation (LRP) to analyse the relevance of each node for network decision making to find out which patterns helped in detection.

 ## Dataset
-The dataset for training and trying can be found on [kaggle](https://www.kaggle.com/datasets/preetviradiya/brian-tumor-dataset?resource=download).
+The dataset for training and testing can be found on [kaggle](https://www.kaggle.com/datasets/preetviradiya/brian-tumor-dataset?resource=download).\
-The dataset needs to be placed in the workng directory like this:
+The dataset must be placed in the working directory as follows:
 ```
 XAI-BrainTumor
 ├── brain-tumor-dataset